gh-pullbot/discord-bot/README.md

 Continue onto the following section once you are done.

 ### Deployment for Ubuntu 18.04 and Backend Servers (e.g. AWS, DigitalOcean)
+**Strongly suggested to use Python 3.6.7.**
 Currently, the only tested platform is Ubuntu 18.04.
 Other Linux distributions may work as well.

-Strongly suggested to use Python 3.6.7.

-Run the following commands.
+To install, run the following commands.
 You will be asked for your password many times:

 **NOTE:** For Linux beginners, "Do you want to continue?
 [Y/n]", just type y and press ENTER.